 The National Football League (NFL) of American football is a multibillion-dollar industry which dominates the sports airwaves and press headlines from the first preseason game each August until the Super Bowl each February.
+Do you know the intersection between an anesthesiologist and the NFL?

 At each and every NFL game there must be one Airway Management Physician on the sideline.
 This Airway Management Physician is most commonly an anesthesiologist or an emergency medicine physician.
 My anesthesia company had the contract for the San Francisco 49ers Airway Management Physician during the 2005-2006 season, and I worked in this role.
 It was a fascinating job, and in this column I’ll fill you in on the experience.